-Our first step will be to develop a partnership with a leading nature conservation organization that is working on solutions to the key challenges facing the global oceans.
-The educational outreach and campaign efforts of our young leaders will be designed to greatly increase the scope and impact of the ocean advocacy campaigns of this conservation organization.
-In other words, instead of trying to make an impact on ocean conservation all on our own, we will focus on our competency of youth engagement to strengthen an existing conservation organization's work in protecting the oceans.
+Our first step will be to develop partnerships with leading nature conservation organizations that are working on solutions to the key challenges facing the global oceans.
+The educational outreach and campaign efforts of our young leaders will be designed to greatly increase the scope and impact of the ocean advocacy campaigns of these conservation organizations.
+In other words, instead of trying to make an impact on ocean conservation all on our own, we will focus on our competency of youth engagement to strengthen existing conservation organizations' work in protecting the oceans.

-We are developing two types of programs to engage young people in protecting the oceans:
+We are developing two interrelated programs to engage young people in protecting the oceans: